ros2/ros2_documentation/source/Installation/Dashing/Linux-Install-Binary.rst

 .. code-block:: bash

-       sudo apt update && sudo apt install -q -y \
+   sudo apt update && sudo apt install -q -y libopensplice69
-           libopensplice69

 RTI Connext (version 5.3.1, amd64 only)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To use RTI Connext DDS there are full-suite install options available for `university, purchase or evaluation <../Install-Connext-University-Eval>` or you can install a libraries-only Debian package of RTI Connext 5.3.1, available from the OSRF Apt respository under a `non-commercial license <https://www.rti.com/ncl>`__.
+To use RTI Connext DDS there are full-suite install options available for `university, purchase or evaluation <../Install-Connext-University-Eval>` or you can install a libraries-only Debian package of RTI Connext 5.3.1, available from the OSRF Apt repository under a `non-commercial license <https://www.rti.com/ncl>`__.

 To install the libs-only Debian package:

 .. code-block:: bash

-       sudo apt update && sudo apt install -q -y \
+   sudo apt update && sudo apt install -q -y rti-connext-dds-5.3.1
-           rti-connext-dds-5.3.1

 You will need to accept a license agreement from RTI, and will find an 'rti_license.dat file in the installation.